 Annual performance reports

-1. By 15 February 2023 and by the same date of each subsequent year up to and including 2031, Member States shall submit to the Commission the annual performance report as referred to in Article 36(6) of Regulation (EU)…/2021 [Common Provisions Regulation].
+1. By 15 February 2023 and by 15 February of each subsequent year up to and including 2031, Member States shall submit to the Commission an annual performance report as referred to in Article 41(6) of the Common Provisions Regulation for 2021-2027.

-The reporting period shall cover the last accounting year as defined in Article 2(28) of Regulation (EU)…/… [CPR], preceding the year of submission of the report.
+The reporting period shall cover the last accounting year, as defined in point 29 of Article 2 of the Common Provisions Regulation for 2021-2027, preceding the year of submission of the report.
 The report submitted by 15 February 2023 shall cover the period from 1 January 2021.

-2. The annual performance report shall in particular set out information on:
+2. The annual performance reports shall, in particular, set out information on:

-(a) the progress in the implementation of the programme and in achieving the milestones and targets, taking into account the latest data as required by Article 37 of Regulation (EU) No [CPR];
+(a) the progress in the implementation of the Member State’s programme and in achieving the milestones and targets set out therein, taking into account the most recent data as required under Article 42 of the Common Provisions Regulation for 2021-2027;

-(b) any issues affecting the performance of the programme and the action taken to address them, including information on any reasoned opinion issued by the Commission in respect of an infringement under Article 258 TFEU linked to the implementation of the Fund;
+(b) any issues affecting the performance of the Member States’ programme and the action taken to address them, including information on any reasoned opinions issued by the Commission in respect of infringement proceedings under Article 258 TFEU linked to the implementation of the Fund;

-(c) the complementarity between the actions supported under this Fund and the support provided by other Union funds, in particular those in or in relation to third countries;
+(c) the complementarity between the actions supported under the Fund and the support provided by other Union funds, in particular those actions taken in or in relation to third countries;

-(d) the contribution of the programme to the implementation of the relevant Union acquis and action plans;
+(d) the contribution of the Member States’ programme to the implementation of the relevant Union acquis and action plans;

 (e) the implementation of communication and visibility actions;

-(f) the fulfilment of the applicable enabling conditions and their application throughout the programming period, in particular compliance with fundamental rights;
+(f) the fulfilment of the applicable enabling conditions and their application throughout the programming period, in particular enabling conditions relating to compliance with fundamental rights;

-(g) the implementation of projects in, or in relation to a third country.
+(g) the implementation of projects in or in relation to a third country.

-The annual performance report shall include a summary covering all the points set out in this paragraph.
-The Commission shall ensure that the summaries provided by the Member States are translated into all official languages and made publicly available.
+The annual performance report shall include a summary covering all the points set out in the first subparagraph of this paragraph.
+The Commission shall ensure that the summaries provided by Member States are translated into all official languages of the Union and made publicly available.

-3. The Commission may make observations on the annual performance report within two months of the date of its receipt.
+3. The Commission may provide observations on annual performance reports within two months of the date of their receipt.
 Where the Commission does not provide observations by that deadline, the report shall be deemed to have been accepted.

-4. On its website, the Commission shall provide the links to Member States’ websites referred to in Art.
-44(1) [CPR].
+4. On its website, the Commission shall provide the links to the websites referred to in Article 49(1) of the Common Provisions Regulation for 2021-2027.

-4. In order to ensure uniform conditions for the implementation of this Article, the Commission shall adopt an implementing act establishing the template for the annual performance report.
-This implementing act shall be adopted in accordance with the advisory procedure referred to in Article 29(2).
+5. In order to ensure uniform conditions for the implementation of this Article, the Commission shall adopt an implementing act establishing the template for the annual performance report.
+That implementing act shall be adopted in accordance with the advisory procedure referred to in Article 33(2).

-Article 27
+Article 31

-Specific monitoring and reporting requirements under shared management’
+Monitoring and reporting under shared management

-1. Monitoring and reporting, in accordance with Title IV of Regulation (EU) No [CPR], shall be based on types of intervention set out in Tables 1, 2, 3 and 4 of Annex VI.
-To address unforeseen or new circumstances or to ensure the effective implementation of funding, the Commission shall be empowered to adopt delegated acts to amend Annex VI in accordance with Article 28.
+1. Monitoring and reporting, in accordance with Title IV of the Common Provisions Regulation for 2021-2027 shall use the codes for the types of intervention set out in Annex VI to this Regulation, as appropriate.
+In order to address unforeseen or new circumstances and to ensure the effective implementation of funding, the Commission is empowered to adopt delegated acts in accordance with Article 32 to amend Annex VI.

-2. The indicators set in Annex VIII shall be used in accordance with Articles 12(1), 17 and 37 of Regulation (EU) No [CPR].
+2. The indicators set out in Annex VIII to this Regulation shall be used in accordance with Article 16(1) and Articles 22 and 42 of the Common Provisions Regulation for 2021-2027.

 CHAPTER III